tjoyner/ofvioletsandlicorice/chapter5.md

 He looked away from the view and thought of the kiss he'd received, the night before, from Amalia.
 It had something of violence, of rapacity, that covered tenderness and sweetness.
 He'd been troubled, almost unable to react, to answer her with equal intensity, even if he would have wanted to.
 They had remained motionless in the yard, then she said, heading for the front door, "Can I ask you to leave the car in Piazza *Savona* and the keys in the hotel, Daniel?"

-Daniel had returned to the hotel dazed, and he continued to be as he thought that after the kiss she hadn't even used the familiar "tu", even if the way in which she'd said his name was gentle.
+Daniel had returned to the hotel dazed, and he continued to be as he thought that after the kiss she hadn't even used the familiar *tu*, even if the way in which she'd said his name was gentle.

 He asked, "What's the relationship status of the Giacosa siblings?"